pyhgf: A neural network library for predictive coding: Future directions

 Bayesian models of cognition have been around for decades, and frameworks like predictive coding are popular for their efficiency in modelling information processing in the central nervous system.
-The simplicity and modularity of the computational steps that support learning and optimization of these networks are opening new research avenues for designing structures without requiring gradient descent \parencite{Millidge:2022}, and can easily extend to various forms of processes, such as causal inference \parencite{Salvatori:2023} or temporal predictions patterns \parencite{Millidge2024}.
+The simplicity and modularity of the computational steps that support learning and optimization of these networks are opening new research avenues for designing structures without requiring gradient descent \parencite{Millidge:2022}, and can easily extend to various forms of processes, such as causal inference \parencite{Salvatori:2023} or temporal prediction patterns \parencite{Millidge2024}.

-In this paper, we introduced \texttt{pyhgf}, a Python package that provides a generic framework to design, manipulate and sample dynamic networks for predictive coding.
-Unlike conventional neural architectures, dynamic networks are tailored to react and reorganise when absorbing sensory inputs without relying on an external optimization algorithm.
+In this paper, we introduced \texttt{pyhgf}, a Python package that provides a generic framework for designing, manipulating and sampling dynamic networks for predictive coding.
+Unlike conventional neural architectures, dynamic networks as they can be implemented in \texttt{pyhgf} are tailored to react and reorganise when absorbing sensory inputs without relying on an external optimization algorithm.
 This framework is intentionally abstract and agnostic towards the mathematical formalism that implements inference and optimisation.
 We provide a complete implementation of generalised Bayesian filtering \parencite{Mathys2020} and the generalised Hierarchical Gaussian Filter \parencite{weber2023, 2011:mathys, Matthew:2014} as two important tools for predictive coding.

 The package lets the user create and manipulate arbitrarily sized networks defined as rooted trees on which scheduling or reactivity of simple local updates is applied to perform belief propagation.
 Critically, every step in the propagation is an in-place function receiving and returning the network itself.
 This supports complete plasticity and dynamics during the updates.
-We believe that this design allows not only the smooth manipulation of such networks but also a better dissociation between different methodological developments of predictive coding (e.g. the mathematical formalism versus the experimental application) so the user does not need complete expertise in all these domains to use the tools.
+We believe that this design allows not only the smooth manipulation of such networks but also a better dissociation between different areas of methodological development in predictive coding (e.g., the mathematical formalism versus the experimental application) so the user does not need complete expertise in all these domains to use the tools.